-The original recipe says to boil isinglass, lemon rind, sugar and water together for 10 to 15 minutes; but as I’ve used gelatin, I’ve soaked the gelatine leaves for 5 minutes in cold water and added it to the strained, warm lemon rind-sugar-water-syrup.
+The original recipe says to boil isinglass, lemon rind, sugar and water together for 10 to 15 minutes.
+But, because I used gelatin, I cooked sugar, water and lemon rind for about 10 minutes and soaked the gelatine leaves for 5 minutes in cold water.
+Then I added the gelatine sheets to the strained, warm lemon syrup.

-When the syrup is cold, add the fresh lemon juice, beat the egg whites and add them as well.
-I found it necessary to whisk the lemon sponge mixture from time to time for some hours because the egg whites and syrup separated each time after whisking – maybe I’ve added the egg whites too early.
+When the syrup is cold, add fresh lemon juice.
+Beat the egg whites and add them as well.
+I found it necessary to whisk the lemon sponge mixture from time to time for some hours because the egg whites and syrup separated each time after whisking – maybe I added the egg whites too early.

 As soon as the mixture doesn’t separate any longer, pour the lemon sponge into a previously wetted mold and refrigerate it overnight.

-I’ve used my metal pudding mold – the only pretty mold which was large enough.
+I used a metal pudding mold.
 To unmold the lemon sponge on the next day, I dipped the mold for some seconds in hot water.
-I feared the lemon sponge wouldn’t come out easy and nicely shaped, but it worked! 😀
+I feared the lemon sponge wouldn’t come out easy, but it worked! 😀

-I’ve used our own fruits which we’ve frozen last year to garnish the lemon sponge.
+I used frozen fruits from last year’s harvest to garnish the lemon sponge.

-The lemon sponge has a wonderful taste of lemon: It tastes just like lemon ice cream, as it shares the same ingredients except for the gelatine.
-But it’s not as cold as ice cream, so I think it’s perfect for a colder day.
+The lemon sponge has a wonderful taste of lemon: It tastes just like lemon ice cream, because it’s made with the same ingredients except for the gelatine.
+But it’s not as cold as ice cream, so it’s perfect for a colder summer day.
 It takes some time to make this pretty dessert, but it’s not difficult to make.

-We had this lovely dessert on a sunday, and it really makes a perfect sunday dessert! 🙂
+We had this lovely dessert on a Sunday, and it’s really a perfect Sunday dessert! 🙂